“Why do my hands, arms, and even armpits hurt worse than my leg?”

 This stable 4-wheeled cart allows you to rest your injured leg on the cushioned knee platform keeping all weight off the healing foot or ankle, while you propel yourself with your good leg.
 The units turn like a bike and adjust for right or left leg injury.
-They can also be folded for easy storage and transport. referred to as Roll-a-bouts as well.
+They can also be folded for easy storage and transport.
+Referred to as Roll-a-bouts as well.

 But what if you can’t kneel comfortably due to an injury or previous condition, such as knee arthritis or broken ankle?
-If you can sit comfortably on a large bike seat made out of gel, and propel yourself with your good leg, then the Seated Scooter maybe the perfect alternative.
+If you can sit comfortably on a large bike seat made out of the gel, and propel yourself with your good leg, then the Seated Scooter may be the perfect alternative.
 Like the Knee Scooter, it has a great turning radius and can be folded down for easy storage and transport.
 The basket allows you to carry light items.